 To quickly find the grant on UChicago Handshake, search for “international experience grant” (with the quotes) in the keyword search.
 Applicants must be “activated” to use on-campus recruiting in order to apply.
 To be activated for on-campus recruiting, please make an appointment to have your resume reviewed by a Career Advancement counselor.

 Please note: incomplete applications or applications not formatted according to instructions will not be considered.
-For details on how to submit and format your application see the Detailed Guidelines.
+For details on how to submit and format your application see the Detailed Application Guide.

-For questions about your eligibility or the program generally, please contact Chiara Montanari at email@example.com.
-To have your applications review, please make an appointment to have your resume reviewed by a Career Advancement counselor.
+For questions about your eligibility or the program in general, please contact Chiara Montanari at email@example.com.
+To have your application materials reviewed, please make an appointment with a Career Advancement counselor.